WorldMusic

 Published March 15, 2026

-From a 17-year-old in Englewood to Brooklyn, London and beyond, in less time than a presidential term
+From a 16-year-old in Englewood to London and Brooklyn and beyond, in less time than most genres take to spread beyond their own city

 5-minute read